-The attorneys at Houston Injury Lawyers, PLLC, have been asked this question in consultation with our clients.
-With the rise of the internet and social media, much discussion has taken place over the years as to how far the privilege extends.
-This blog will discuss what the attorney-client privilege is and what is subject to Privilege.
+With the rise of the internet and social media, much discussion has taken place over the years about how far Privilege extends.
+This blog will discuss what attorney-client Privilege is and what is subject to Privilege.
 As such, the rules are binding, and the American Bar Association has more information about Privileged information.

-Allied Litigants – this is generally seen in a scenario where one party may file a lawsuit against several different defendants for the same injury, alleging that each party played a part in causing the damage.
-In comparison, the attorney-client privilege protects communications made by a lawyer or representative representing another party in a pending action if the communications concern a matter of common interest; this limit is not absolute.
-In fact, in a scenario where the information being sought is from a person or entity, not a party to the case – this can limit the attorney-client privilege.
-Also, if there is no pending action, as required by the rule, this may work to limit any claim of attorney-client privilege.
+Allied Litigants – this is generally seen in a scenario where one party may file a lawsuit against several different defendants for the same injury—as such, alleging that each party played a part in causing the damage.
+In comparison, the attorney-client Privilege protects communications made by a lawyer.
+Or a representative representing another party in a pending action.
+But only if the communications concern a matter of common interest; this limit is not absolute.
+In fact, in a scenario where the information sought is from a person or entity, not a party to the case.
+As such, this can limit the attorney-client Privilege.
+Also, if there is no pending action, as required by the rule, this may work to limit any claim of attorney-client Privilege.

 Internal Revenue Service – Death and Taxes!
 One interesting case out of the Fifth Circuit, Taylor Lohmeyer Law Firm P.L.L.C. v.
 United States, No. 19-50506, 2020 WL 1966844 (5th Cir.
 Apr.
-24, 2020), cemented that where the IRS has a taxpayer under investigation, a law firm could not invoke the attorney-client privilege to quash summons by the IRS seeking the identities of a firm client.
-The privilege was not permitted to be used to circumvent compliance with the summons.
-However, the privilege may have protected the disclosure of specific documents.
+24, 2020), cemented that where the I.R.S. has a taxpayer under investigation, a law firm could not invoke the attorney-client Privilege to quash summons by the I.R.S. seeking the identities of a firm client.
+The Privilege was not permitted to circumvent compliance with the subpoena.
+However, the Privilege may have protected the disclosure of specific documents.

-Expert Witness is Client – Under Texas law, any document provided to a testifying expert in anticipation of their testimony must be disclosed to the other side, regardless of whether or not the expert relied on the document.
-This means that every document provided to a testifying expert must be disclosed even if otherwise protected from disclosure.
+Expert Witness is Client – Under Texas law, any document provided to a testifying expert in anticipation of their testimony must be disclosed to the other side, regardless of whether or not the expert relied on the paper.
+Every document provided to a testifying expert must is declared, even if otherwise protected from disclosure.
 However, the exception is if the expert witness is also a client.
-This is seen frequently in insurance cases where one firm represents the insurance company and the adjuster, and the adjuster testifies as an expert witness.
-Conversations with counsel and the adjuster may still maintain their privilege.
+Conversations with counsel and the adjuster may still maintain their Privilege.

-Certain Attorney Communications – Courts in Texas have held that it is privileged where a communication relates to legal advice.
-For example, even communications with corporate client employees in connection with investigating an accident to enable the lawyer to defend the client in litigation may be privileged.
-However, an email from a lawyer to a client regarding trial or hearing settings (date, time, and location) is not privileged.
-Also, the terms of an attorney’s employment, including the purpose for hiring the lawyer and the fee arrangement, are not privileged.
+Certain Attorney Communications: Courts in Texas have held that it is privileged where a communication relates to legal advice.
+For example, even communications with corporate client employees concerning investigating an accident to enable the lawyer to defend the client in litigation may be privileged.
+However, an email from a lawyer to a client regarding trial or hearing settings (date, time, and location) is not confidential.

 The Big Five

-There are five types of communications in Texas that explicitly are not protected under the attorney-client privilege.
-We would be remiss not to include these in any conversation about the attorney-client privilege.
-It is essential to understand that the attorney-client privilege is not absolute, and in these situations, one should not expect that their conversation with the attorney will be forever protected.
+Five types of communications in Texas explicitly are not protected under the attorney-client Privilege.
+We would be remiss not to include these in any conversation about the attorney-client Privilege.
+It is essential to understand that attorney-client Privilege is not absolute.
+In these situations, one should not expect their discussion with the attorney to be forever protected.

-Communications made in furtherance of a crime or fraud – communications about past crimes or fraud will generally almost always be protected by the attorney-client privilege.
-However, such conversation will generally not be privileged if the communication is made to commit or cover up a crime or fraud.
-It is never a good idea to ask an attorney how to destroy or conceal evidence, conceal income or assets, or ask an attorney to present testimony that the lawyer knows is false.
-A conversation with an attorney to ask them how one can get rid of a gun used in a robbery is never a good idea – and neither was the robbery.
+Communications made in furtherance of a crime or fraud – communications about past crimes or fraud will be protected and not be privileged.
+It is never a good idea to ask an attorney how to destroy or conceal evidence, conceal income, or assets.
+Or request an attorney to present testimony that the lawyer knows is false.

-Breach of Duty by Lawyer to Client or vice-versa – Where a client and lawyer have a dispute as to whether or not the client or the lawyer breached a duty to the other, communications that may be relevant to show what duty was expected and whether it has been breached, may be disclosed.
+Breach of Duty by Lawyer to Client or vice-versa – a client and lawyer have a dispute as to whether or not the client or the lawyer breached a duty to the other, communications that may be relevant to show what assignment.

-Communications relevant to attested documents – If the lawyer is a witness to a document (a will, contract, acts as notary, etc.), communications pertinent to the lawyer’s attestation may be excepted from the attorney-client privilege.
+Communications relevant to attested documents – If the lawyer is a witness to a document (a will, contract, acts as a notary, etc.), communications pertinent to the lawyer’s attestation may be from the attorney-client Privilege.

-Thankfully, it is clearly stated in Texas Rule of Evidence 503(c) as to who may invoke the privilege.
-The privilege may be claimed by:
+In Texas Rule of Evidence 503(c) as to who may invoke the Privilege,

 - The client;